About the Heritage Hub

 The University of Hertfordshire’s Heritage Hub was established in 2010.
 It sits under the UH Research Theme of Heritage, Cultures and Communities.

 UH HHub provides an organised, unified, outward-facing identity for UH heritage engagement activities.
 It is open to all members of staff across all Schools at the University working in the field of heritage and with outside heritage partners, and all students, especially those taking the Doctorate of Heritage (DHeritage).
-HHub’s activities are all participatory and community co-production research in heritage.
+HHub’s activities are all participatory and involve community co-production research in heritage.

 Who we are